 - Payment collection is now automated.
 Cash will only be accepted at pay-on-foot stations located at entry points to the deck.

 ParkRDU has “contactless” technology that allows guests to pay for parking without interacting with a cashier.
-Guests can book parking in advance through RDU’s online booking system.
-The entrance gate opens with a QR code and a license plate reader automatically opens the exit gate when you leave.
-There are credit card scanners at every entry and exit lane that allow guests to pay with mobile apps, and pay-on-foot kiosks allow guests to pay with their smart phones and watches.
+Guests should book parking at least 24 hours in advance using RDU’s online booking system.
+The entrance gate opens with a QR code; and a license plate reader automatically opens the gate when you exit.
+There are also credit card scanners at every entry and exit lane that allow guests to pay with mobile apps, while pay-on-foot kiosks allow guests to pay with their smart phones and watches.

 Visit the RDU Parking Webpage for additional information and the latest updates.